 “I am Cadence” is the website of 9 year old Cadence – author of short pieces describing her experiences of being an Autistic child.
 Her published writings include “Autism is why I am different”, “When I’m Grown up”, “Autism Doesn’t mean I’m bad”, “Green Day’s make me feel Yellow”, “I survived” and “Cadence’s Ingredients”.

 Cadence is an active, playful and bright 9 year old girl diagnosed with ‘Autistic Disorder’ (commonly known as ‘Classic Autism’).

 Cadence delights in writing, twirling, patterns, counting, and painting.
-Her first public piece, ‘Autism is why I am different’, was published by Kidspot magazine in August 2015, when Cadence was 7 years old.
-Within hours of publication, this short prose inspired and educated the hearts and minds of thousands of people on social media sites worldwide.
-It has since been made into a Spanish short film, ‘Acceptance’ (released August 2016).
+She has a great love for animals, being outdoors and all things princess and fairy.
+Her first public piece, ‘Autism is why I am different’, published by Kidspot magazine in August 2015 when Cadence was just 7 years old, has since been made into a Spanish short film, ‘Acceptance’ (released August 2016).

-Since then, Cadence has written a number of other short pieces – gaining international media coverage.
-Her writings are published by both mainstream and social media sites.
+Since then, Cadence has written a number of other short pieces published by both mainstream and social media sites, blogs and in selected books.

 What others are saying …